ayushi-mathur/Sexism-Classification/README.md

 The data was annotated based on a simple metric: Do these comments and captions pertain to sexism or not?
 A comment or caption is defined to pertain to sexism if it is either sexist itself (for example: "Women belong in the kitchen") or about sexism (for example: "I was told to shut up because women don't know science").
 This binary classification was manually annotated for 200 captions and comments, with an inter-annotator agreement rate of 94% across four annotators.

 Using the annotations, we then further classified the sexist instagram captions and comments based on role based and attribute based sexism.
-Role based sexism, also known as role stereotyping, refers to the generalization of false notions based on the idea that certain roles, occupations, professions and jobs are restricted only to men, and other are only to women.
-On the other hand, attribute based sexism or attribute stereotyping,  refers to physiological, psychological or behavioural qualities of men and women, to a degree of generalization that makes it untrue.
+Role based sexism, also known as role stereotyping, refers to the generalization of false notions based on the idea that certain roles, occupations, professions and jobs are restricted only to, or suitable only for, a particular gender instead of another.
+On the other hand, attribute based sexism or attribute stereotyping, refers to misconceptions about the physiological, psychological or behavioural characteristics of people based on their gender.

 It is also possible that the sexism may be a combination of both.
 However, due to the data skew on the number of sexist captions and comments, a combination of both would be difficult to identify and isolate, due to which it was not considered.